karengut97/School_District_Analysis/README.md

 ![Scores_By_School_Spending_Revised.png](Resources/Scores_By_School_Spending_Revised.png)

 ### School Size
-School size results remains the same as students were not removed, only the scores were removed for Thomas High School 9th graders.
+Scores by school size results remain the same as students were not removed, only the scores were removed for Thomas High School 9th graders.

 **BEFORE** Thomas High School Changes:
 ![Scores_By_School_Size_Original.png](Resources/Scores_By_School_Size_Original.png)